 Hospice status is determined from a separate CMS file that contains final action claims submitted by Hospice providers.
 Once a beneficiary elects Hospice, all Hospice related claims will be found in this file, regardless if the beneficiary is in Medicare fee-for-service or in a Medicare managed care plan.
 Patients are identified as receiving hospice care if they have any final action claims submitted to Medicare by hospice providers in the current month.
+If the patient did not have Hospice claims in the preceding 12 months of Hospice claims data, we assume this patient was not receiving hospice care in that reporting month.

-Diagnoses of metastatic cancer, end stage liver disease, or coma in the past 12 months were determined from Medicare claims.
-Medicare claim types include inpatient admissions, outpatient claims (including dialysis claims) and physician services.
-Claims from providers, such as laboratories that report diagnosis codes when testing for the presence of a condition are excluded.
+Diagnoses of metastatic cancer, end stage liver disease, or coma in the past 12 months were determined from Medicare claim types.
+Medicare claims include inpatient hospitalizations, outpatient claims (including dialysis claims), and physician supplier claims.
+Claims from providers, such as laboratories, that report diagnosis codes when testing for the presence of a condition are excluded.
 A detailed list of ICD-10 diagnostic codes used to identify these comorbidities is included in the attached data dictionary code table (excel file).
+If the patient had missing comorbidity values in the preceding 12 months of Medicare claims, we assume this patient did not have the comorbidity in that reporting month.